 This topic describes the display settings in a multilingual user interface.

 Regional settings allow you to set formatting options that affect how dates, numbers, and currency values are displayed in PPM.
 MLU and language packs do not affect these formatting options.
-For more information about how to specify regional settings, see Change your settings.
+For more information about how to specify regional settings, see Edit your profile.

 PPM can display cost data for entities such as projects and financial summaries in different currencies, depending on the region associated with each entity.
 A given entity can only be associated with one region at a time.
 All cost data associated with that entity is managed in the local currency of the entity's region.
 In addition, all costs are also converted to the system base currency.
 Costs associated with an entity can typically be displayed either in the local currency of the entity's region, or in the system base currency.
 For more information, see Financial Management.